tokland/omreact/README.md

 #### Notify the parent component (`parentActions`)

-React components report to their parents using props.
-While there is nothing preventing you from directly calling a prop in an `OmReact` component, you can keep it purely functional returning a command with `parentActions` containing an array of `callProp` entries.
+React components report to their parents through props.
+While there is nothing preventing you from directly calling a prop in an `OmReact` component like you do in React, you should keep it purely functional by returning a command with `parentActions`, which contains an array of `callProp` entries.
 Example:

 ```js
 import React from 'react';